Please wait

 Thornback ray

 The thornback ray is the most well-known ray species inhabiting the Mediterranean; it has a rhomboidal body and large spines on the back and tail.
 It is classified as a near threatened (NT) species.
-It is well known that thornback rays may grow up to 1.10 metres in the Adriatic, they can weigh up to 8 kg and live up to 15 years.
+It is well known that thornback rays may grow up to 1.10 meters in the Adriatic, they can weigh up to 8 kg and live up to 15 years.
 Female thornback rays reach sexual maturity at a length of 78.4 cm (7 years old) and males at a length of 67.6 cm (5 years old).

 Find out more: